Lucas-heck-acosta/Graph-library/README.md

 Shortest distance from vertex A to vertex G: 7
 ```

-This represents the shortest path vertex 0 (A) can get to each of the other vertexes.
+This represents the shortest path vertex 0 (A) can get to each of the other vertices.

 ### Shortest path representation